CBCMoving/cbc_api/README.md

 * POST

 #### FTP:
 On this way all interaction with company occurs on company's ftp server.
-Company provide data from ftp account (username,  password, server, workdir).
+Company provides data from ftp account (username,  password, server, workdir).
 Collecting and processing xml files will be runned across crontab.
 All xml files in inbound dir will be processing.
 > After successful processing xml will be removed from inbound dir on ftp server.
 Response xml will be uploaded in outbound dir on ftp server.

 #### POST: